aryzach/aryzach.github.io/assistedDying/notes.md

 ----------------
 # Notes
+## Education material outline shortlist
+- history of death practices across cultures
+  * answer question: is what we do now unprecedented (let people live for longer than they want to)?
+  * how we got to current state (heath care improvements, money, shifting attitude towards death)
+- current state of law in CA, US, and all other countries
+- what you can do right now to best prepare for yourself or help get other prepared (legal systems currently in place that you can take advantage of)
+  * voluntary stop eating / drinking, advanced directive, go to Switzerland, etc
+  * inform Death w/ Dignity law and Oregon won't help with dementia cases
+- main takeaway I want people to get.
+If they've heard somebody (esp seniors) in their life talk about not wanting to live w dementia, talk w/ them, share this info, and direct them to something, whatever is appropriate (can reach out to me)
+- future work to expand end of life options
+  * End-of-life options act (broaden choices), incremental improvements from Compassion and Choices / Death w/ Dignity, thoughts on needing to build a legal structure that necessitates steps needed to take prior to having dementia

 ## Outline of first few meetings (but make it very conversational and not present-y)
 - intro of purpose
 - brief history